1 Croyde Manor Mews

 |Further details indoors|

 Bedrooms have lovely outlook over the Manor House lawned gardens with beautiful established copper beech tree which is magical as the sun sets.
-1 Bedroom with double and one with twin beds and lots of space in each bedroom.
+1 Bedroom with king size bed and one with twin beds and lots of space in each bedroom.

 Newly refurbished kitchen with dishwasher and washer/dryer.